 Spear performs on alto and soprano saxophones, clarinet, and flute.
 She has played with John Hollenbeck, Ayn Inserto, Greg Hopkins, Andy Milne, and Samuel Torres, to name a few.
 She was a member of the prestigious Berklee Concert Jazz Orchestra.

 As a composer, Spear’s ensemble of choice is jazz orchestra.
-She recently premiered four new works with her own orchestra, including a four-movement suite and an extended composition.
+She recently premiered four new works with her own orchestra.
+Her four-part piece Survivor’s Suite was awarded the 2019 Portland Jazz Composers Ensemble Prize.

 During her time at Berklee, Spear studied saxophone with Shannon LeClaire, Jim Odgren, and George Garzone.
 She has studied composition with Ayn Inserto, Greg Hopkins, and Bob Pilkington.

 Spear has also been a rising voice for gender equality in the jazz community.
+She presented her lecture Mary Lou Williams in the Age of #MeToo at the 2019 IAWM and FT&M15 joint conference.
 Her advocacy work has been featured in Downbeat Magazine’s February 2019 issue and in a news story on Boston’s local NPR station, WBUR.
 Spear co-founded Women in Jazz Collective, a student-run organization at Berklee College of Music with the mission of empowering female and non-binary jazz musicians.